 Communication Tools & Systems

 In the era of dieseltech airships, radio is the sine non qua of long distance communication.
+Many modern airships can connect to the RadNet for communication and navigational purposes.
 Signal pennants and flash codes (via signal spotlights) may also be employed when the sender and receiver are close together and discretion is required.
 Vessels might dock alongside one another or use launches to exchange messages face-to-face.
-Civilian dieseltech airships are typically required to employ signal lights and identifying marks when operating in occupied airspace.
+Civilian dieseltech airships are typically required to employ signal lights and identifying marks when operating in occupied airspace, including cargo bullseyes should they be carrying hazardous or import-controlled materials.
+Some organizations, like the Petalcap Vale Customs Authority take such regulations extremely seriously, while more libertarian countries like Craterhold couldn't care less.
+Airship skippers are often encouraged to read up on the relevant laws and regulations of any areas of sovereign airspace they intend to enter during a trip.

-Optical equipment, spherical compasses, artificial horizons, radio detectors, altimeters, barometers, thermometers, and radio communication equipment help dieseltech airships navigate and detect potential threats.
+Optical equipment, magnetic armillaries, artificial horizons, radio detectors, altimeters, barometers, thermometers, and radio communication equipment help dieseltech airships navigate and detect potential threats.

 Additional & auxiliary systems